ministryofjustice/robot-framework-test-ccms/Sikuli-Screenshot-Guide.md

 -  Unless you're wanting to check for a particular expected outcome, make sure to not capture images with prefilled text.
 - Try not to choose a large cross-section of images, this slows down the operation.
 Images need to be unique and small in size.
 Sikuli is clever to identify the image if it's unique.
 - If an image is highlighted due to an error action on the screen, do not capture a highlighted image for interaction.
 Use AutoIT keyboard shortcuts to undo highlighting by clicking elsewhere.

-Beware of colours that may change from user to user such as themes of a browser - these are likely to fail matching on other peoples machines.

 Q) How can you check that the screenshot matches what you expect it to match?
 ----